 The User Choice program provides a public funding contribution towards the cost of training and assessment for eligible Queensland apprentices and trainees.

-The program provides the flexibility for apprentices, trainees and their employers to select a preferred registered training organisation (RTO) from a list of pre-qualified suppliers (PQS) for the delivery of accredited training to meet their specific needs.
+The program provides the flexibility for apprentices, trainees and their employers to select a preferred registered training organisation (RTO) from a list of Skill Assure supplier (SAS) for the delivery of accredited training to meet their specific needs.

 Not all apprenticeships and traineeships attract government funding.
 The funding priority will determine the level of public funds contributed to training regardless of whether the qualification is an apprenticeship or traineeship.